Sam Burcher dot com

 Tomb Raiders, Footpads and Duals

-During the 1700s a dark side to St Pancras was beginning to energe.
+In the 1700s, a dark underbelly to the parish of St Pancras was energing.
 The churchyard was plagued by a gang of bodysnatchers known as The Resurrectionists.
 The gang’s headquarters in Battlebridge, later known as Kings Cross, was close enough for them to watch the burials and “fish’ the fresh stream of bodies.
 The dug up cadavers were sold on to medical schools for surgical dissection.
 Eventually, a team of fierce dogs were trained to guard the grounds and let loose at night to deter the tomb robbers.

 Dick Turpin j.pgAnother scourge of the parish were the masked robbers on horseback.
 A band of three Highwaymen robbed a young woman in her horse and cart on her way home.
 When her father in law ventured out to find them, he was robbed too.
 On Christmas Day in 1729 a single rider on a black horse relieved two gentlemen of sixty guineas and two watches.
 He was a familiar sight passing through St Pancras from the turnpike on Tottenham Court Road, and likely to have been the infamous Dick Turpin, en route to his hideout at The Spaniard's Inn on Hampstead Lane.